The Arctic Region

 The Arctic Council, since it´s establishment in 1996, has become the most important multinational forum for Arctic issues.
 In addition to the eight founding members, six organisations of indigenous peoples have permanent seats on the Council and 39 parties have observer status: 13 states, 13 intergovernmental organisations and 13 Non-governmental organisations.
 Decisions are made unanimously in the Council.

-Three legally binding agreements have been negociated under the auspices of the Council, on search and rescue, on prevention of oil pollution and the third one on enchancing scientific cooperation in the Arctic.
+Three legally binding agreements have been negotiated under the auspices of the Council, on search and rescue, on prevention of oil pollution and the third one on enhancing scientific cooperation in the Arctic.

 The large majority of the work of the Arctic Council takes place in six working groups whose contributions to the increased knowledge of the environment, biota and societies of the Arctic region have proven invaluable.

 Two of those working groups, the Conservation of Arctic Flora and Fauna (CAFF) and the Protection of the Arctic Marine Environment (PAME) are located in Akureyri but in conformity with Iceland's Arctic policy an emphasis is placed on hosting a part of the operations of the Arctic Council in Iceland.

 Iceland will assume chairmanship of the Arctic Council in 2019 and hold it until 2021.
 The chairmanship will clearly be among the biggest projects Iceland has undertaken internationally and will require careful and elaborate preparations.
 Iceland’s position as one of eight member states of the Arctic Council is strong, and gives Icelanders the opportunity of having their voices heard and influence felt.